khermano/eshop-project-springboot/README.md

 This repository contains a migration of the backend of the monolith application to the microservice architecture with Spring Boot framework.

-This migration was done for the master thesis which can be found here: https://is.muni.cz/auth/rozpis/tema?fakulta=1433;balik=58;tema=418130;uplne_info=1
+This migration was done for the master thesis which, can be found here: https://is.muni.cz/auth/rozpis/tema?fakulta=1433;balik=58;tema=418130;uplne_info=1

 The most relevant part of the project we migrated can be found here: